AaronAmberman/SNORM/README.md

 # The ORM
 This API requires that the tables in your database have an primary key identity (auto-incremented) column to uniquely identify objects.
 This way auto generated queries can work properly and objects can be uniquely identified.
 This column does not have to be named **Id** but this is common.
 Also requires the user you are connecting with to have permissions to run SELECT, INSERT, UPDATE, DELETE, CREATE TYPE & DROP TYPE.

-**If your table does not contain a primary key column that is auto-incremented then the API will throw an error.**
+**If your table does not contain a primary key column that is auto-incremented (an identity) then the API will throw an error.**

 ## Basic Overview
 Make a class that represents the users table. **The type name is very important here, as well as the property names.** The type name must match the table name and the **public** properties must match the columns names.
 This is the basics of how this works.
 Just like JSON/XML serialization it just name matches to set values.
 I am sure I am trivializing how these work but I'm trying to make a simple comparison. :P